By now you know a lot…

 And how do you choose the right stitch length?

-Well, you need to honor the type of fabric you are sewing with!
+Well, you need to honor the fabric type and weight that you are sewing with!

 Just like we have an all-purpose thread and Universal 80/12 for average medium-weight wovens, such as chambray or sateen.
 We also have an “all-purpose” or average stitch length, which is about 2.5 to 3.0mm for mid-weight fabrics.

-My Janome DC2014 uses an average stitch length of 2.2mm.
-But, honestly, I think it is prettier at around 2.5mm.
+My Janome DC2014 uses an average stitch length of 2.2mm, which is sort of weird.
+But, honestly, I think a slightly longer average stitch length is prettier.

 Anyhoo, here’s how stitch length works…